Properties and finances of the Church of England

-The question of the properties and finances of the Church of England has been publicly raised in the twenty-first century because the corruption allegations, and declining number of regular parishioners in the United Kingdom cannot continue to finance the large amount of real estate controlled by the church.
+The question of the properties and finances of the Church of England has been publicly raised in the twenty-first century because the declining number of regular parishioners in the United Kingdom cannot continue to finance the large amount of real estate controlled by the church.

+Sources of income

 Endowment

 The Church of England has a large endowment of £8.7 billion which generates approximately £1 billion a year in income (2019), this is their largest source of revenue.
 The 2019 Financial report showed that the size of the endowment has been steady or growing slightly in recent years, delivering a return of 10% (2019).
 In recent years, efforts have been made to make the Church's investments more ethical, by divesting from major arms manufacturers and divesting all fossil fuel investments in 2020.
-The Church of England has been criticized in the past for investments in arms dealers, unethical loan companies and companies with poor environmental records – however, the Church of England is now committed to being a strong ethical investor.
+The Church of England has been criticized in the past for investments in arms dealers, unethical loan companies and companies with poor environmental records.

 The Church's Endowment fund is invested in a diversified portfolio across a broad range of asset classes.
 This includes a variety of equity investments in publicly listed and private companies as well as commercial/residential property and land.